 - In some patients, injections with EYLEA may cause a temporary increase in eye pressure within 1 hour of the injection.
 Sustained increases in eye pressure have been reported with repeated injections, and your doctor may monitor this after each injection.

 - There is a potential risk of serious and sometimes fatal side effects related to blood clots, leading to heart attack or stroke in patients receiving EYLEA.

-Serious adverse reactions related to the injection procedure have occurred in <0.1% of intravitreal injections with EYLEA including endophthalmitis and retinal detachment.
+- Serious side effects related to the injection procedure with EYLEA are rare but can occur including infection inside the eye and retinal detachment.

 - The most common side effects reported in patients receiving EYLEA are increased redness in the eye, eye pain, cataract, vitreous (gel-like substance) detachment, moving spots in the field of vision, and increased pressure in the eye.

 - It is important that you contact your doctor right away if you think you might be experiencing any side effects, including eye pain or redness, light sensitivity, or blurring of vision, after an injection.

 - EYLEA is for prescription use only.
 For additional safety information, please talk to your doctor and see the full Prescribing Information for EYLEA.

 You are encouraged to report negative side effects of prescription drugs to the FDA.